sybrew/the-seo-framework/readme.txt

 	* The Extension Manager suggestion is back.
 However, it no longer includes the installer.
 * **Fixed:**
 	* When a post type has more than one hierarchical taxonomy attached, the new block editor will no longer stop working.
-	* Title and description placeholders now render more HTML characters.
+	* Title and description placeholders now render more HTML characters, so the counters are (almost always) correct.
-	* The home page social description placeholders now show the correct value when only a custom home page meta description is set.
+		* Edge cases exist for HTML characters not recognized by PHP.
+Keep your server up-to-date!
 	* When JavaScript is disabled, the social description placeholders now show the real front-end value.
 	* When a term ID collides with the home page ID, the Meta Title additions no longer display the site tagline incorrectly.
 	* The tooltip boundary now tries to prevent creating unwanted scrollbars.
 	* Terms no longer use singular post's social & featured images on ID conflict.
+	* The custom Twitter home page-as-page meta is now obtained in the correct order.
+		* This went unnoticed as no one knowingly utilizes this feature.
+As such, no one experienced this bug.
-	* Frontpage-as-blog queries are stricter, this fixes:
+	* Home page-as-blog queries are stricter, this fixes:
 		* Breadcrumb home page titles.
 		* Home page meta box placeholders.
+		* Home page social meta getters.
 		* [Monitor](https://theseoframework.com/extensions/monitor/) home page title checks.
 		* Many, many API functions' incorrectly inferred behavior (see "for developers" below).
+	* Terms now use the custom description as placeholders for the Open Graph and Twitter description.
+		* In 3.3, they're also planned to get custom fields for this.
+	* TODO In the block editor, the title is now prefixed with "Private: ..." or "Protected: ..." when required again.
 * **Removed:**
 	* Internet Explorer support for tooltips.
+		* On-hover titles are available as a fallback whenever HTML support isn't required.
 * **Other:**
 	* Confirmed WordPress 5.0.3 & Gutenberg 4.7.x support.
+	* Various performance improvements were added.

 **For translators:**